physimals/asl-docs/basil.rst

    cvr_tutorial

-A set of examples of the use of  BASIL (for pcASL), which is similar to those above, is also availabe as part of the primer:
+A set of examples of the use of  BASIL (for pcASL), which is similar to those above, is also available as part of the primer:

 *Introduction to Perfusion Quantification using Arterial Spin Labelling*, Oxford Neuroimaging Primers, Chappell, MacIntosh & Okell,